juphan/MyoWare-Output-Tester/README.md

   Connect the "+" and "-" pins on the MyoWare sensors to VBUS and GND

+- In order to make predictions, collect data and then run the associated MATLAB program

+  to generate weights for the LDA model.
+Then, copy the weights into the Keil uVision

+  program (Wg and Cg).

 - In ADC1_Handler, uncomment "UART_OutString" function to send sampled data to PC

   In Timer1A_Handler, uncomment "UART_OutString" function to send predictions to PC